 BUENA PARK'S PROGRESS TO DATE:

-03/09/21 – The City Council will decide on how to proceed with membership in the OCPA before the April 1, 2021, deadline.
+03/09/21 – The City Council decided to proceed with membership in the OCPA.

 03/02/21 – The City Council will hold a “virtual” Town Hall meeting to discuss membership in the OCPA.

 02/09/21 – The City Council reviewed an impartial analysis conducted by an outside consultant and directed staff to engage the public through advertising and to host a Town Hall meeting on March 2, 2021, at 6pm.